maurijlozano/CUBACR/readme.md

         -y Skips command confirmation
         -h Show this Help
 ```
-Compute the average GC3.
-This script scans for singletons, HEP (VR - CR), LEP (VR - CR) and PHE fasta files, and computes the GC percent of the third codon base.
+This script scans for singletons, HEP (VR - CR), LEP (VR - CR) and PHE fasta files, and computes the GC percent of the third (GC3) codon base.
 Generates a GC3 vs gene set plot.

 ## Input
 Requires the outputs of cCvsE.sh